Jean-Baptiste-Lasselle/kytes/README.md

+# Information

+This repo is under construction for the first release planned for May, the 1st of 2018.
+First release code name will be "Hawking", as an aurevoir to the lately disappeared Stephen Hawking.

 # Kytes

-It's That I like going up in the air with the clouds, but I so like my feet right there on the ground, here.
+It's That I like going up in the air with the clouds, but I also like my feet right there on the ground, here.

 Kytes is a software factory exprience, with full devops behavior, and a fullstack approach.